elyerrlabs/oauth2-passport-server/README.md

 ## Contact

-For more information or assistance, join our community on [Telegram](https://t.me/elyerr).
+For more information or assistance on [Telegram](https://t.me/elyerr).